-After pausing for the winter and pandemic Shelter In Place orders this spring, work will commence in late May to be completed in 2020.
+After pausing for the winter and pandemic Shelter In Place orders this spring, painting commenced in June and is slated to be complete this year.

-Please use the links below to jump to:
+Scroll down or use these links to jump to:

-The mural is currently about 75% complete, beginning with the painted architectural elements and iconic words running along under the Art Deco element at the roof line, and moving down.
-Why start at the top?… So you don’t drip on completed work below you!
+Work began with the painted architectural elements and iconic words running along under the Art Deco element at the roof line, and moving down.
+Why start at the top?… So you don’t drip on completed imagery below you!

 How it started